pushu-wf/luckysheet-crdt/README.md

 5. The project supports **optional database services**.
 User data without a database cannot be persistently stored, and collaborative functionality is not affected，**⚠️Only valid for `master and master-alpha` branches, `master-vue` relies on database functionality to implement user systems**.
 6. Project Use **[Sequelize](https://www.sequelize.cn/)** As an ORM data service technology, it supports databases such as MySQL, SQLite, PostgreSQL, and MSSQL, making it easy for users to quickly migrate.
 7. The project uses **Typescript** as the main development language, providing complete type prompts, standardizing code, and improving development efficiency.
-8. **Project branches:**

-    - Master: Stable version, providing optional database services and complete functionality implementation;
-    - Master alpha: Development version, providing optional database services and complete functionality implementation;
-    - Master Vue: Stable version, providing user system, file system, complete functional implementation, relying on database services;

-9. My personal energy is limited, and there are bugs and incomplete functions.
+8. My personal energy is limited, and there are bugs and incomplete functions.
 Please submit an [issue](https://gitee.com/wfeng0/luckysheet-crdt/issues/new) and I will handle it promptly;
-10. Welcome everyone to fork the project, submit PR, and work together to improve the project.
+9. Welcome everyone to fork the project, submit PR, and work together to improve the project.

 ## Fee Statement